Back to blog

 Timeline: 1-5 business days.

 Lender requirement: Fannie Mae requires condo projects to carry specific minimum coverage amounts.
-If the master policy doesn't meet these thresholds, the loan can be denied.
+If the master policy doesn't meet those thresholds, the loan can be denied.
+There's no workaround on that one.

 6. HOA Bylaws

-What it is: The document that governs how the HOA operates as an organization — board elections, meeting procedures, voting requirements, officer duties, and amendment processes.
+The document that governs how the HOA operates as an organization, covering board elections, meeting procedures, voting requirements, officer duties, and amendment processes.

 From a closing perspective, bylaws are required as part of the buyer's disclosure package in most states.
 Lenders may also review them for specific provisions.